 Since Todd is a fighter through and through, he fought drugs too.
 His drug habit began when he was 15 years old and he started dealing drugs to support his addiction.
 In 1989, he was arrested and charged with the murder of Kenneth “Tex” Clay, a Los Angeles-area drug dealer.
 He was later accurately acquitted of the charges.

-Thankfully, Bridges overcame his drug addiction in 1993 and today is in his mid-50s and still acting in B and C movies, His most recent appearance was in the 2019 film A Psycho’s Path.
-We’re glad to still see him at it.
+Thankfully, Bridges overcame his drug addiction in 1993 and today is in his mid-50s and still acting in B and C movies.
+We most recently saw him in a few episodes of Sangre Negra… Black Blood in 2021, and he has several projects in the works that we can promptly get excited for!

 Mary Jo Catlett (Pearl Gallagher)